zwdzwd/transvar/README.md

 **TransVar** is a reverse annotator for inferring genomic characterization(s) of mutations (e.g., ```chr3:178936091 G=>A```) from transcript-dependent annotation(s) (e.g., ```PIK3CA p.E545K``` or ```PIK3CA c.1633G>A```).
 It is designed for resolving ambiguous mutation annotations arising from differential transcript usage.
 TransVar has the following features:

  + supports HGVS nomenclature
+ + supports both left-alignment and right-alignment convention in reporting indels.
  + supports annotation of a region based on a transcript dependent characterization
  + supports single nucleotide variation (SNV), insertions and deletions (indels) and block substitutions
  + supports mutations at both coding region and intronic/UTR regions